CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/mongodb_1/index.md

 [https://api.github.com/orgs/CSCI-4830-002-2014/repos](https://api.github.com/orgs/CSCI-4830-002-2014/repos)

 Take a screenshot of your terminal output and submit.
-Also submit the code.
+Also submit the code (mongodb1.js).

 ### 2. Course events (one page)

 Write a script to retrieve the first page of events associated with our course and store the data in mongodb.
-Also submit the code.
+Also submit the code (mongodb2.js).

 [https://api.github.com/orgs/CSCI-4830-002-2014/events](https://api.github.com/orgs/CSCI-4830-002-2014/events)

 Modify console.log() to print out something meaningful.
 Take a screenshot of your terminal output and submit.
-Also submit the code.
+Also submit the code (mongodb3.js).

 ### 3. Course events (ten pages)

 Write a script to retrieve ten page of events associated with our course and store the data in mongodb.
 You need to somehow incorporte the script you wrote for [https://github.com/CSCI-4830-002-2014/challenge-week-4/blob/master/github7.js](https://github.com/CSCI-4830-002-2014/challenge-week-4/blob/master/github7.js).

 Modify console.log() to print out something meaningful.
 Take a screenshot of your terminal output and submit.
-Also submit the code.
+Also submit the code (mongodb4.js).